-- Pursuant to 23 U.S.C. § 104(f)(1)(B) and 49 U.S.C. § 5334(i)(2), flexible funds transferred to FTA require the same non-federal matching share that such funds would require if administered by FHWA.
-For example, STBG funds (23 U.S.C. § 133) are not covered by 49 U.S.C § 5323(i)(1)(A), which allows for an 85 percent federal share of the net project cost of vehicle acquisitions for purposes of complying with the Americans with Disabilities Act or the Clean Air Act.
-In some cases, the federal share of FHWA funds flexed to FTA may be subject to the upward sliding scale adjustment for states containing public lands.
-Together, the FHWA Division Office and the FTA Regional Office can help determine the appropriate non-federal share requirement and will consult with headquarters (HQ), as necessary. - Eligible CMAQ activities may include: public transportation vehicle acquisitions; construction of new facilities or improvements to facilities that increase transit capacity; operating assistance; and mobility improvements resulting from the provision of transit traveler information.
-CMAQ projects must demonstrate an emissions reduction, and they must be located in or benefit an ozone, carbon monoxide, and particulate matter nonattainment or maintenance area. - The federal share for CMAQ funds is governed by 23 U.S.C. § 120.
+- The public should be involved in the decision-making process as early and often as appropriate, and especially during the TIP/STIP amendment process when adding new projects (or project phases) for consideration.
+Projects already in the TIP/STIP may only require an administrative modification to make minor adjustments in the program and not include public review. - Pursuant to 23 U.S.C. § 104(f)(1)(B) and 49 U.S.C. § 5334(i)(2), flexible funds transferred to FTA require the same non-Federal matching share that such funds would require if administered by FHWA.
+For example, STBG funds (23 U.S.C. § 133) are not covered by 49 U.S.C § 5323(i)(1)(A), which allows for an 85 percent Federal share of the net project cost of vehicle acquisitions for purposes of complying with the ADA or the Clean Air Act.
+In some cases, the Federal share of FHWA funds flexed to FTA may be subject to the upward sliding scale adjustment for states containing public lands.
+Together, the FHWA Division Office and the FTA Regional Office can help determine the appropriate non-Federal share requirement and will consult with headquarters (HQ) as necessary. - Eligible CMAQ activities may include: public transportation vehicle acquisitions; construction of new facilities or improvements to facilities that increase transit capacity; operating assistance; and mobility improvements resulting from the provision of transit traveler information.
+CMAQ projects must demonstrate an emissions reduction, and they must be located in or benefit an ozone, carbon monoxide, and particulate matter nonattainment or maintenance area. - The Federal share for CMAQ funds is governed by 23 U.S.C. § 120.
 It is generally 80 percent but is subject to the upward sliding scale adjustment for states containing public lands.
-Certain safety projects that include an air quality or congestion relief component (e.g., carpool/vanpool projects), as provided in 23 U.S.C. § 120(c), may have a federal share of 100 percent, but this provision is limited to 10 percent of the total funds apportioned to a state under 23 U.S.C. § 104.
+Certain safety projects that include an air quality or congestion relief component (e.g., carpool/vanpool projects), as provided in 23 U.S.C. § 120(c), may have a Federal share of 100 percent, but this provision is limited to 10 percent of the total funds apportioned to a state under 23 U.S.C. § 104.